robocy-lab/robo_lab/_blog/cpp-reflection.md

 The proposed reflection, if it manages to get to the final version of the standard and to the compilers, definitely will make our lives easy.
 No more code generation scripts and tools everywhere, small and beautiful parsers and less usage of macros.
 In addition to this, C++ even with reflection will remain an extremely fast language all thanks to the static nature of the proposed reflection approach.

 The main question right now is when to expect reflection in the compilers?
+To answer that first, it's important to understand when the standard will be published.
+Usually the standard is published at the end of the year it references to.
+So in the case of the 26th standard, it will be at the end of 2026, although the draft is going to be finalized in March 2026.
+But compilers usually provide support for the features which are already in the draft (or in proposals).
+So I hope we can expect reflection in new stable versions of GCC and Clang after finalizing the draft.
+The current status of the reflection is:
-1. First, as mentioned above, "Bloomberg" has their fork of clang, which you can already use to play with the reflection
+1. First, as mentioned above, "Bloomberg" has their fork of clang, which you can already use to play with the reflection.
+However, there is no information about merging it to the master branch of clang.
-2. The GCC already [has](https://gcc.gnu.org/projects/cxx-status.html) implementation of most of the proposals of the 26th standard, however reflection and `define_static_{string,object,array}` is not implemented yet, but looks like it will take little time!
+2. The GCC already [has](https://gcc.gnu.org/projects/cxx-status.html) implementation of most of the proposals of the 26th standard, however reflection and `define_static_{string,object,array}` is not implemented yet, but looks like it will take little time to be finished!

 So it's a great time to touch the reflection and maybe start to create libraries even with the current unstable API, like [simdjson](https://github.com/simdjson/simdjson/blob/master/include/simdjson/compile_time_json.h) team.